schappim/mBot-Gitbook/section-5-chapter-29-stopping-at-the-end-of-the-line-with-the-proximity-sensor.md

 C. By keeping count of the distance already run, using the proximity sensor.

-D. By sensing a marker object place at the end of the line, using the proximity sensor.
+D. By sensing a marker object placed at the end of the line, using the proximity sensor.

 _Answer: C_